Skip to main content

 This means your AI can chain multiple tools, transform data between calls, and return only the final result — keeping the conversation clean.

-Cross-bundle workflows
+Cross-service workflows

 The Hub's real power is combining tools from different services in a single execution: